openrocket/openrocket.github.io/_tutorials/sim_results.md

 ---
 layout: tutorial
-title: Why is my predicted apogee lower than expected?
+title: Why is my predicted apogee much different than expected?
 thumbnail: /img/tutorials/thumbnails/sim_results.png
-description: "A frequently asked question is: \"Why is my predicted apogee much lower than expected?\" It turns out that there are only 2 common errors that are responsible for the majority of such cases.
-In this tutorial we'll go through them, and give some general guidance on how to understand your sim results."
+description: "A frequently asked question is: \"Why is my predicted apogee much lower (or occasionally, higher) than expected?\" In this tutorial we'll review the most likely culprits, and give some general guidance on how to understand your sim results."
 date: 2023-10-19
 difficulty: beginner
 toc: true
 ---

+### Introduction

+Sometimes flight simulation results don't seem to make intuitive sense.
+Either the projected apogee is much lower or maybe even higher than expected.
+It turns out that there are really only two root causes responsible for the majority of such cases.
+In this tutorial we'll review them, and show some techniques for understanding your sim results.

+We'll assume that you've checked the design itself... in particular, you've got the mass about right, which means either an override for the rocket based on actual measurements, or carefully set materials for all the different components.

+The examples in this tutorial are all based on real questions that have been asked by real users over the years.

 ### Early Deployment / Motor Selection Errors